Articles and thoughts on yoga and healthy living

 3. Become aware of your breath.
 When we are sick breathing can become a challenge, take your time and breath slowly and deeply.
 If breathing is difficult, let your yoga practice wait till another day.

 4. Use props and be supported.
-Use props such as blankets, bolsters and blocks to support yourself in the poses and help your body fulling open up in each pose.
+Use props such as blankets, bolsters and blocks to support yourself in the poses and help your body feeling open up in each pose.
 Take time is expand the chest and open the heart.

 Take care of your body and your mind and feel better!